 In this work, which complements the first nicely, and is very readable, he takes us by the hand and explains how, in addition to conventional therapy, he decided to take charge and completely change his lifestyle, which did not include exercise and healthy food.
 He takes this opportunity to tell us that doctors and researchers are so taken by their work – healing the sick.
 They do not have time to learn about the research taking place on how to prevent cancer and other diseases.
 Here again, we find the pitfall of modern western medicine, which is content to solve problems once they have occurred, rather than teach us to prevent them.

 It is certainly far less developed than our sophisticated health system.
 At least has the value of a preventative approach: if the patient of a competent doctor who practices in this way becomes ill, it is because the doctor has failed.
 This is a radically different approach which is sadly lacking in ours.

-In the end, nothing really new in this book – essentially we should eat well, exercise, be relaxed and thrive in order to have a healthy life.
-But David Servan-Schreiber tells us in no uncertain terms, with the emotion of his own personal experience, and a first hand point of view, of the general ideas of western medicine, in which he points out precisely – and in a pleasant way – the deficiencies.
+In the end, nothing really new in this book – essentially we should eat well, exercise, be relaxed, and thrive to have a healthy life.
+But David Servan-Schreiber tells us in no uncertain terms, with the emotion of his own personal experience, and a first-hand point of view, of the general ideas of western medicine, in which he points out precisely – and in a pleasant way – the deficiencies.
 For a person who has never thought about these questions and eats anything without doing any exercise, this book is a revelation.
 And could mean the difference between health and sickness in the long run.